PhantomAppDevelopment/firebase-as3/README.md

 Firebase ANEs are based on the Android and iOS official SDKs, providing all of their native features.

-These guides are based on the JavaScript SDK, keeping the same functionality inside the AIR runtime instead of a web browser.
+These guides are based on the JavaScript SDK, while keeping the same functionality inside the AIR runtime instead of a web browser.

 ### **Which are the benefits of using these guides?**